Updated on 2025-10-21 GMT+08:00

 Scenario

 In some scenarios, you need to specify a default DNS server for the pods scheduled to CCI.
-The bursting add-on allows you to specify a DNS server address without the need to configure the dnsConfig field for each pod, reducing network O&M costs.
+The bursting add-on allows you to specify a DNS server address so that you do not need to configure the dnsConfig field for each pod, reducing network O&M costs.

 Procedure